North Athens Downtown Development Project

 This may take the form of direct expenditures by ACCGov in public infrastructure such as streets, curbing, sidewalks, lighting, utilities, public parking facilities, parks, recreation facilities, and other public facilities or to AHA to expend in support of providing affordable housing such as interests in land, public parking, and investment in affordable housing facilities for this project.

 The balance of the budgeted SPLOST 2020 funds designated in this project - $5.5 million - would be reserved for other affordable housing initiatives.
-If the SPLOST 2020 program does not pass, funding amounts and redevelopment plans for the North Athens Project would be subject to change.

 The Mayor and Commission approached the Athens Housing Authority two years ago to begin working on ways to improve affordable housing initiatives in the community.
 When the current owner of the Bethel Midtown Village property, H.J.
 Russell & Company, announced it was seeking a buyer for the property in January 2019, it presented a unique opportunity to obtain the property, help achieve these goals, and provide opportunities for further redevelopment in the area.